josh-stillman/devops-for-typescript-devs/README.md

 ## Why Next.js

-We'll be using Next.js to build our frontend, which is a framework built on top of React that provides things like routing and server-side-rendering out-of-the-box.
-The official React docs recommend using a framework like Next.js for production applications, and it is becoming broadly adopted by the React community.
+We'll be using Next.js to build our frontend, which is a framework built on top of React that provides things like routing and server-side rendering out of the box.
+The official React docs [recommend](https://react.dev/learn/start-a-new-react-project) using a framework like Next.js for production applications, and it is becoming broadly adopted by the React community.

 Compared to vanilla React app with create-react-app, Next provides much greater control over how your application is rendered.
-Vanilla React is rendered on the client--only an empty HTML file is sent to the browser, the React app attaches to an empty div, and renders the entire application with JavaScript.
+Vanilla React is rendered on the client-only an empty HTML file is sent to the browser, the React app attaches to an empty div, and renders the entire application with JavaScript.
 This poses challenges for SEO, since web crawlers may not render the JavaScript when indexing your site.
 It also can lead to slower page loads for users.

 > The body of a vanilla React app's `index.html` is just:
 > ```html